nodeshift/opossum/README.md

 ### Browser

 Opossum really shines in a browser.
 You can use it to guard against network failures in your AJAX calls.

-A browserified version of the module is available as a compressed file, or exploded in the `dist` folder.
+We recommend using [webpack](https://webpack.js.org/) to bundle your applications, since it does not have the effect of polluting the `window` object with a global.
+However, if you need it, you can access a `circuitBreaker` function in the global namespace by doing something similar to what is shown in the below example.

 Here is an example using [hapi.js](hapijs.com).
 See the [examples](https://github.com/bucharest-gold/opossum/tree/master/examples/)